 - Most plugins are written in Chinese, so there is a language barrier.

 Vue.js is one of the best options when designing a single-page application from scratch as it integrates with the existing server pages along with a wide range of powerful features including bundling and code-splitting.
 It is recommended not to use Vue.js when building large projects.

-Leading corporations like Xiaomi, Alibaba uses Vue.js for their applications.
+Leading corporations like Xiaomi, and Alibaba use Vue.js for their applications.